Bids for the 2036 Summer Olympics: Bidding process

 The IOC also modified the Olympic Charter to increase its flexibility by removing the date of election from 7 years before the games and changing the host as a city from a single city/region/country to multiple cities, regions, or countries.

+Reforms

 The change in the bidding process was criticised by members of the German bid as "incomprehensible" and hard to surpass "in terms of non-transparency".
+Following the election of Kirsty Coventry as IOC president in 2025, she announced a review of issues facing the Olympics, including the new bidding process.
+Details on host city election reform were partly announced at the 145th IOC Session in 2026, which included more transparency and a proposed "short-list stage".
+The short-list stage, referred to as "strategic dialogue", will begin in March 2027, with targeted dialogue to start in late 2028.

 Future host summer commissions

 The full composition of the summer commissions, to oversee interested hosts, or with potential hosts, where the IOC may want to create interest, is as follows: